Top 5 Reasons Tracking Spending is Problematic

 Yeah, I’m not so sure about that, either.

-If you’re a born spender and have never met a credit card you didn’t like, you would benefit from both a detailed budget and the tracking of every penny going out the door.
+never met a credit card you didn’t like, you would benefit from both a detailed budget and the tracking of every penny going out the door.

 Personally, I’m more of a born saver.
 Or maybe I learned to save.
 Frankly, whether it’s nature or nurture is immaterial.